bzdegluk/CANalyser/doc/message.rst

         The :abbr:`DLC (Data Link Count)` parameter of a CAN message is an integer between 0 and 8 representing the frame payload length.

+        In the case of a CAN FD message, this indicates the data length in number of bytes.

         >>> m = Message(data=[1, 2, 3])
         >>> m.dlc
         3